 Cinnamon has shown to increase the insulin sensitivity of the body, thereby helping the organs to absorb excess sugar from the blood and slowly use it, thus regulating blood sugar levels.

-Research has shown that Cassia cinnamon is useful in regulating sugar levels in people with type 2 diabetes.
+Research has shown that cassia cinnamon is useful in managing sugar levels in people with type 2 diabetes.
 This is significant because almost 80% of the people who have diabetes have type 2 diabetes.

-Cassia cinnamon is darker, more aromatic, and harder than the Ceylon cinnamon.
-It has a woody texture, is peppery, and has a spicy-sweet aromatic flavor.
+Cassia cinnamon is darker, more aromatic, and harder than Ceylon cinnamon.
+It has a woody texture, is peppery, and has a spicy-sweet aromatic flavour.

-Numerous studies have shown the effectiveness of Cassia cinnamon in controlling type 2 diabetes.
+Numerous studies have shown the effectiveness of cassia cinnamon in controlling blood sugar levels.

 Cinnamon, however, is a highly potent spice and should never be consumed by itself, as it can be toxic if consumed in large quantities.
 Ensure you have cinnamon with some food or tea and never just by itself.